clij/clijx-assistant/installation.md

 <a name="maven"></a>
 ## Optional: Plugin generator Installation
-In order to build Fiji plugins, please to install and Java Development kit, version 8 or higher, e.g. [OpenJDK](https://openjdk.java.net/).
+In order to build Fiji plugins, please install Java Development kit, version 8 or higher, e.g. [OpenJDK](https://openjdk.java.net/).
 Furthermore, please download and install [git](https://git-scm.com/) and [maven](https://maven.apache.org/).
 For technical reasons, the `/bin/` folder of the `git` installation must be added to the PATH of the operating system.
 Furthermore, it is recommended to add maven to the path as well.